-Is there any better drinking game than Kings or King’s Cup?
-This popular game was a mainstay of college parties, especially with large groups, and always makes for a fun and entertaining time, but if it’s been a while since you played, here’s a refresher.
-To play, you’ll need a deck of cards, a cup, and your booze of choice.
+Kings Cup is, quite literally, the king of the drinking games.
+This popular card game is a mainstay of college parties, especially with large groups, and always makes for a fun and entertaining time.
+But if it’s been a while since you last played, here’s a refresher.
+To start, you’ll need a deck of cards, a cup, and your booze of choice.
 The players sit in a circle with the cup in the middle, taking turns picking a card from a shuffled pack.
 Each card has a designated action the player(s) must complete.
-Here’s the rundown of the actions for each card (note that there are usually more than one option for what the cards signify, so you may be used to a slightly different version):
+Here’s the rundown of the actions for each card (note that there is usually more than one option for what the cards signify, so you may be used to a slightly different version):

 - Ace = Waterfalls.
 Starting with the person who drew the card, everyone starts drinking as the person to their left starting drinking, creating a “waterfall” effect around the table, and they can’t stop until the person on the left stops.

 - Two = You.
 The person who drew the card chooses someone else to drink.